 Examinations

-Master's students are examined by a committee comprised of their departemtanl faculty advisor and two additional members.
+Master's students are examined by a committee comprised of their departmental faculty advisor and two additional members.
 The committee is determined through consultation among the student, the student's advisor, and the COMS Director of Graduate Studies.
 A graduate faculty member from outside the department may be substituted for the third member of the committee, or a fourth member, either from inside or outside the department, if approved by the College of Liberal Arts and Sciences.

 MA - Thesis

 As a requirement of the thesis option M.A. degree, students must defend orally defend their thesis.
 The examination usually lasts 1 to 1.5 hours and includes content from the thesis as well as relevant coursework.
-See the department's thesis guidelines and procedures
+See the department's thesis guidelines and procedures.

 Exam outcomes must be reported per the following:

-2. Satisfactory pass
+- Satisfactory pass

-3. Fail, has not met degree requirements, not recommended for further graduate study
+- Fail, has not met degree requirements, not recommended for further graduate study

 MA - Non Thesis